AnissaManai/RBC-bot/README.md

 # RBC-bot
 The Source code for creating, training and testing a bot to play reconnaissance-blind-chess(RBC), a variant of chess with imperfect information.
 In this version a player cannot see the opponent's pieces but can reason about their location through sensing and other observations.
+For more information about RBC see [https://rbc.jhuapl.edu/](https://rbc.jhuapl.edu/) .

 This work particularly focus on the sensing part of the game.